 Angeles Institute does not discriminate on the basis of race, color, religion, national or ethnic origin, sex, sexual orientation, gender identity or status, marital, parental, familial, Veteran, or military service status, age, or disability.
 Angeles Institute complies with all local, state, and federal laws barring discrimination.
 Accordingly, equal opportunity for employment and admission shall be extended to all persons.
-All inquiries or complaints regarding these laws and regulations should be directed to the Campus Director, who will provide students with procedures available for resolving complaints relating to alleged unlawful discriminatory actions.
+All inquiries or complaints regarding these laws and regulations should be directed to the ADA coordinator or a designated representative, who will provide students with procedures available for resolving complaints relating to alleged unlawful discriminatory actions.